-Each of us is expected to deal fairly with customers, suppliers, service providers and competitors.
-We will hire suppliers, agents or their intermediaries only after fair review.
+We are expected to deal fairly with customers, suppliers, service providers and competitors.
+We will hire suppliers, agents or their intermediaries only after a fair review.
 No employee, officer or director should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any unfair practice.
 We are required to make business decisions in the best interests of the Company, independent of any understanding or agreement with a competitor.